clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 description: Clowdr's social experience includes randomized networking via Shuffle queues - learn more about them!
 author: Cristal Mojica
-draft: false
+draft: true

 ---
 ### Spontaneous conversations and randomized networking are made easy with Shuffle queues

 This is a brief overview of Clowdr's Shuffle feature.

 Shuffle queues and rooms provide an opportunity for attendees to network in a randomized way, by joining a queue and being assigned to a random room with pre-set time constraints!